stefankeys/OtakingHugo/content/logh.md

 “It doesn’t suit our fleet to pride itself on misery, and it doesn’t suit you, either.
 No matter how much you hate him, it’s not like he’ll live forever…it’s meaningless to make up with a gravestone, don’t you think?”
 –Poplan to a certain someone who hates her father…

 “In the end, conspiracies or terrorism cannot reverse the flow of history.
-But they can make it stagnant.”
+But they can make it stypenant.”
 –Yang.

-*Yang: [Kaiser Reinhard] is a threat because he’s succeeding in changing history with power that is not democratic.*
+_Yang: [Kaiser Reinhard] is a threat because he’s succeeding in changing history with power that is not democratic._

 Frederica: Autocracy is the most effective structure with which to carry out drastic changes.